I thought that sexuality goes downhill after menopause … it's been the opposite for me.

 I was saying ‘no’ more, I was delegating more.
 I was stopping work earlier … and it was all happening very organically; I was not trying so hard.
 Then I found dance classes nearby.
 They were magical and became a way for me to express myself through my body, and not just get caught up in my work and my responsibilities with my child.

-Creating space in her own life allowed Hannah to preparing the soil to welcome a new partner
+Creating space in her own life allowed Hannah to prepare the soil to welcome a new partner.

 I continue to feel very spacious in my work life.
 I feel much more aligned with how I want to live in the world.
 I take on projects that interest and excite me.
 I say ‘no’ to things that don't interest me, and I don't feel obligated to do them or like I’m the only one who can do it.
 I step more and more into a mentoring role in my work, and invite other people to get involved.
 These shifts are huge for me.